Educational Psychology - M.Ed.

 405 White Hall

-The Master of Education in Educational Psychology provide advanced study in the psychological aspects of human learning and development.
-Students acquire a broad, basic knowledge of educational psychology and learning theories.
-The program is appropriate for classroom teachers, professionals in a variety of settings and students wishing to pursue doctoral-level training in educational psychology.
+The M.Ed. degree program is appropriate for classroom teachers, professionals in a variety of settings and students wishing to pursue doctoral-level training in educational psychology.

 Fully Offered At:

 - Kent Campus

 - Bachelor's degree from an accredited college or university for unconditional admission

 - Minimum 3.000 undergraduate GPA on a 4.000 point scale for unconditional admission

 - English language proficiency - all international students must provide proof of English language proficiency (unless they meet specific exceptions) by earning one of the following: